 How To Prevent A Rat Infestation

-To prevent a rat infestation, the first thing you will want to do is seal any holes that could provide an access point.
+To prevent a rat infestation, you first want to seal any holes that could provide an access point.
+This process is called a rodent exclusion.
 This may prove to be a difficult task because a rat can slip through a hole the size of your thumb, and as previously mentioned, rats can chew through a multitude of materials.
-So, if they really want to get into your home or business, they will.
+So, hiring a professional rodent control company like Rodent Solutions is your best bet.